 - The Imagination Agency offers a cartoon video about an aspiring movie maker that is available on their website.

-- Arlyne Simon, PhD Biochemist offers a workbook “Abbey Invents Unbreakable Crayons” that encourages children ages 5 – 8 to experiment with invention.
+- Arlyne Simon, PhD Biochemist offers a workbook “Abbey Invents Unbreakable Crayons” that encourages children ages 5 – 8 to experiment with invention, available through Amazon (Advertisement).

-- Dream I Am offers a selection of culturally relevant coloring and activity books.
+- Dream I Am offers a selection of culturally relevant ecoloring books.

 In reviewing these activities I hope you find tons of enrichment products that work for you and your family.